amazon-archives/aws-appsync-chat-starter-react/README.md

 in conjunction with This is a Starter React Progressive Web Application (PWA) that uses AWS AppSync to implement offline and real-time capabilities in a chat application with AI/ML features such as image recognition, text-to-speech, language translation, sentiment analysis as well as conversational chatbots.
 In the chat app, users can search for users and messages, have conversations with other users, upload images and exchange messages.
 The application demonstrates GraphQL Mutations, Queries and Subscriptions with AWS AppSync integrating with other AWS Services:

 - Amazon Cognito for user management as well as AuthN/Z
-- Amazon DynamoDB with 4x NoSQL Data Sources
+- Amazon DynamoDB with 4x NoSQL Data Sources (Users, Messages, Conversations, ConvoLink)
-- Amazon Elasticsearch for full text search on messages and users
+- Amazon Elasticsearch Data Source for full text search on messages and users
 - AWS Lambda as a Serverless Data Source connecting to AI Services
 - Amazon Comprehend for sentiment and entity analysis as well as language detection
 - Amazon Rekognition for object, scene and celebrity detection on images